English Proficiency Requirements for Admission to Graduate Study

-- In exceptional cases, a department, with written support from the appropriate school or college, may petition the Vice Provost for Graduate studies to consider alternative documentation of English proficiency.
+- In exceptional cases, a department, with written support from the appropriate school or College, may petition the Vice Provost for Graduate Studies to consider alternative documentation of English proficiency.
 In consultation with the Executive Council of Graduate Faculty and the Director of the AEC, the Vice Provost for Graduate Studies will determine whether the alternative documentation demonstrates English proficiency at the level expected for regular admission to graduate study at KU.

-- Demonstrates Admission, Proficiency, or Full Proficiency, depending on the documentation provided.
+- Demonstrates Admission Proficiency or Full Proficiency, depending on the documentation provided.

-Proficiency Band Criteria for Campus-Based Programs
+Proficiency Band Criteria

 Applicants who complete AEC coursework or provide official scores from a standardized test listed here will be placed into a proficiency band according to this chart.
-Applicants whose documentation falls below these standards will be denied graduate admission and advised to apply directly for full-time study at the AEC.
+Applicants whose documentation falls below standards will be denied graduate admission and advised to apply directly for full-time study at the AEC.

 Applied English Center Testing